My Recommendations for the Healthiest, Best Cat Food

 Avoid Dry Cat Food

-If you have read my article "10 Warning Signs Your Cat is Headed for an Early Death" or "10 Ingredients in Cat Food That Make Your Cat Sick and Unhealthy," you know that I recommend to avoid feeding dry cat food.
+If you have read my article "10 Warning Signs Your Cat is Headed for an Early Death" or "10 Ingredients in Cat Food That Make Your Cat Sick and Unhealthy," you know that I recommend to avoid feeding dry cat food, as do most holistic minded veterinarians and holistic animal practitioners.
 Will a cat survive on dry food?
 Absolutely!
 Does a cat thrive on dry food?
 Absolutely not!
 Dry food is so far from being natural for them, that it has adverse side effects.
-You can read more about this in both of the articles mentioned above.
-If you would like personalized advice and recommendations for your cat, we can start with a complimentary 30-minute Thriving Health Discovery Session, which you can schedule here.
 Continue reading for the best cat food for thriving health.

 Feeding a Cat Colony